Do not lose Hope.

-With this in mind I have been reflecting on the nativity stories in Matthew and Luke.
+With this in mind, I have been reflecting on the nativity stories in Matthew and Luke.
 I was struck by how many times in the first chapters of Luke it says "Do not be afraid."
-Zachariah, Mary, and the Shepherds were visited by angels announcing the good news of Jesus' birth with the encouragement to not be afraid.
+"Do not be afraid" was the angel's preamble to Zachariah, Mary, and the Shepherds when announcing the good news of Jesus' birth.

-At Christmas we celebrate the gift of God to humankind - Jesus.
+At Christmas, we celebrate the gift of God to humankind - Jesus.
 The dawning of a new day in the long, dark night of history for the people of Israel (and all people).
 For centuries, Israel had awaited the promised Messiah, who would rescue her from captivity and restore her to a great nation.
-Their stories of hope and promise were not just for some future deliverance., they also inspired perseverance and courage in the midst of some pretty horrific circumstances.
-The announcement of the angels was the now-present fulfillment of their hope, the encouragement that they need not be afraid anymore as their hope was being fulfilled.
-The symbol of the star in the night sky served as a beacon of the hope for Israel becoming tangible in their Messiah - Jesus.
-The good news that He loves us and is at work in His good creation as a gift for reconciliation, healing and eternal hope.
-Hope not only in the eternal but the present, even with all its struggles.
+Their stories of hope and promise inspired perseverance and courage in the midst of some pretty horrific circumstances.
+This hope, like a lingering light, led them forward, inspired their present as well as their future.
+The symbol of the star in the night sky served as a beacon of the hope for their deliverance, their Messiah - Jesus.
 A gift that declares the God-who-loves is for us!
 And that nothing can separate us from this embrace of divine love!

 However you find yourself this Christmas season, I encourage you with the hope of the Good News Himself - Jesus the Christ.
 Do not be afraid!